SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 9. Testing Employee Logins

 **Explanation:**
-Logging in as newly created users confirms that accounts were provisioned correctly and that the domain replication is functioning.
-It also verifies that standard users can access client machines.
+Logging in with newly created users ensures the accounts were added correctly and that replication to client machines is functioning.
+This step also confirms that users can authenticate and access resources in the domain.

 **Instructions:**
 Log into CLIENT1 with a user created by the script.